jhthompson12/jhthompson12.github.io/_posts/2022-03-26-Baby-SpiCroft.markdown

 -   The connection should be robust: I should be able to connect with my phone, plug it in bedside, and hear the stream throughout the night.

-There are also some nice-to-haves features that, I believe, make the Baby SpiCroft better than even the most bougie baby monitor at your local Babies-R-Us:
+There are also some nice-to-have features that, I believe, make the Baby SpiCroft better than even the most bougie baby monitor at your local Babies-R-Us:

-Nice-to-Haves:
+### Nice-to-Haves:

 -   Run a smart speaker program on the same hardware: I have some bookshelf speakers and there's already a microphone.
 Can the